MerelVanPuymbroeck/CodePen/README.md

 ## Why did I choose for CodePen?

-* I used CodePen in mmy first year of my bachelor degree and I enjoyed it using it.
+* I used CodePen in my first year of my bachelor degree and I enjoyed it using it.
 * It's user friendly, it got structure and its not difficult to use.
 * Also is it verry handy that you immediately see what's your code doing or what is it not doing.